 On September 8, 2017, the District issued \$46,185 Promissory Note, Series 2017.
 The amounts owed under this Note shall be due and payable only from excess revenues in the Series 2017 Revenue Fund that accrue on or before the Maturity Date of November 2, 2019.
 This Note does not bear interest and may be prepaid.
 If the Principal Balance has not been repaid in full on the Maturity Date, then the District shall have no obligations to make any additional payments under this Note.
-No payments on the Series 2017 Promissory Note were made in the current fiscal year.
 See Note 9 - Subsequent Events for payment made subsequent to fiscal year end.